 The later you visit Iceland in the spring, the longer amount of daylight you will have and that means you will have more time to explore all Iceland has to offer!

 Most Popular Things to do in Iceland in the Spring

 One of my favorite things to do in Iceland during the cool spring days is to visit one of the Geothermal pools.

 Iceland sits on a volcanic geothermal field which means that you will get to enjoy naturally heated pools.

-These pools are full of minerals that have naturally healing properties and are the perfect way to relax when the weather is a little on the colder side.
+These pools are full of minerals that have natural healing properties and are the perfect way to relax when the weather is a little on the colder side.